Masterton railway station: Services

-In its early years the Napier Express passed through Masterton station before being re-routed along the west coast when the Wellington and Manawatu Railway Company's line was purchased in December 1908.
+In its early years, the Napier Express passed through Masterton station before being re-routed along the west coast when the Wellington and Manawatu Railway Company's line was purchased in December 1908.
 Later, Masterton was a through station for passenger services between Palmerston North/Woodville and Wellington, such as the steam-era Wairarapa Mail and subsequent services operated by NZR RM class Wairarapa, Standard, and 88 seater railcars.
 But because of insufficient patronage, through trains between Palmerston North and Masterton officially ceased on Monday, 1 August 1988, with the last services running on Friday, 29 July 1988.

-Presently the only passenger services with scheduled stops at this station are those of the Wairarapa Connection, which operates between Wellington and Masterton.
+Presently, Masterton is served by the scheduled Wairarapa Connection train, which operates between Wellington and Masterton.
 There are five such services both ways Monday to Thursday, six services on Fridays, and two services each way on Saturdays and Sundays.
-There are also a number of weekday freight services to/from Wellington, usually to the Juken Nissho timber mill just south at Waingawa with the locomotive regularly turned on the turntable.
-Previously a Sunday service existed between Wellington and Palmerston North via Masterton, but has been discontinued.
+There are also a number of weekday freight services to/from Wellington, usually to the Juken Nissho timber mill just south at Waingawa, with the locomotive regularly turned on the turntable.

+There are no timetable services north of Masterton.
+Previously, a Sunday service existed between Wellington and Palmerston North via Masterton, but has been discontinued.